vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/models/README.md

 ## Validations

-Sencha Touch 2 Models have rich support for validating their data.
+Models have rich support for validating their data.
 To demonstrate this we're going to build upon the example we created that illustrated associations.
 First, let's add some validations to the `User` model:

     Ext.define('User', {
         extend: 'Ext.data.Model',